-Based on the foregoing objectives, we have structured executive compensation to motivate executives to achieve our business goals and to reward the executives for achieving such goals.
+Consistent with our compensation philosophies and objectives, we have structured executive compensation to motivate executives to achieve our business goals and to reward our executives for achieving such goals.

-For the fiscal year ended December 31, 2018, the components of compensation for NEOs were:
+For the fiscal year ended December 31, 2019, the components of compensation for our NEOs were:

-- Base salary; - Annual incentive compensation; - · Long-term equity incentive compensation; and - · Retirement and other benefits (available to all employees).
+- Base salary;

+- Annual incentive compensation;

+- Long-term equity incentive compensation; and

+- Retirement and other benefits.

 The Committee combines these elements, particularly base salary and short and long-term incentives, to provide a total compensation package designed to attract highly qualified individuals and provide incentives to align efforts and motivate executives to deliver company performance that creates shareholder value.
-The total value of the compensation package is weighted more heavily towards the variable incentive components.
+The total value of the compensation package is weighted more heavily towards variable, performance-based components.

-At the beginning of 2018, the Committee established a total target compensation for each NEO, except for Mr. Schmitt, comprised of base pay, annual incentives and long-term incentives ("LTI").
+At the beginning of 2019, the Committee established a total target compensation for each NEO comprised of base pay, annual incentives and long-term incentives ("LTI").
 The Committee referred to market data included in Aon Hewitt's Total Compensation Measurement general industry database which is periodically provided by the Committee's independent compensation consultant.
 When utilizing the Aon Hewitt data, the Committee focused on pay opportunities at the size-adjusted 50th percentile of the market for executives holding similar positions.
 In addition to the market data for similarly situated positions, the Committee also considered other factors when establishing target total compensation opportunities, including, but not limited to the experience level of the individual, the value of the individual executive to the Company, the individual's position within the Company and existing and prior year awards.

-In 2018, the total target compensation set at the beginning of the year for the NEOs is set forth in the chart below.
+In 2019, the total target compensation for the NEOs is set forth in the chart below.